bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "collectionID", "Tag for a collection that the software has been assigned to within bio.tools.", "xs:token (restriction)", "0 or more"
    "maturity", "How mature the software product is.", "enum (see `docs <http://biotoolsschema.readthedocs.io/en/latest/controlled_vocabularies.html#maturity>`__)", "0 or 1"
    "cost", "Monetary cost of acquiring the software.", "enum (see `docs <http://biotoolsschema.readthedocs.io/en/latest/controlled_vocabularies.html#cost>`__)", "0 or 1"
-   "accessibility", "Whether the software is freely available for use.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#accessibility>`__)", "0 or more"
+   "accessibility", "Whether there are non-monetary restrictions on accessing an online service.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#accessibility>`__)", "0 or more"
    "elixirPlatform", "Name of the ELIXIR Platform that is credited.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#elixir-platform>`__)", "0 or more"
    "elixirNode", "Name of the ELIXIR Node that is credited.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#elixir-node>`__)", "0 or more"
    "elixirCommunity", "Name of relevant ELIXIR (or associated) community.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#elixir-community>`__)", "0 or more"